cowtrix/cowtrix.github.io/posts/voxul.md

 # Installation

-Either clone the Github repository above into your `/Assets/` folder of your Unity project, or use the Unity Package Manager to clone the above repository.
+Either clone the Github repository above into the `/Assets/` folder of your Unity project or use the Unity Package Manager to clone the above repository.

 # Features